-These are exciting times to serve the life sciences sector – thanks to technological advances, innovations abound and progress marches on at a lightening-fast clip.
-Working with a wide variety of organisations, I see two very different types of teams searching for an answer to the same fundamental question: “How do I best do Agile and still comply with regulations?”
+These are exciting times to serve the life sciences sector – thanks to technological advances, innovations abound and progress marches on at a lightning-fast clip.
+Working with a wide variety of organisations, I see two very different types of teams searching for an answer to the same fundamental question: “How do I best do Agile and still comply with GXP regulations?”
 (For example, ISO-13485, GAMP® 5, etc.)

 On one side there are traditional pharmaceutical companies.
 These companies have established ways to create software and have the manpower, capacity, knowledge and procedures to manage compliant software systems.
 Still, there are significant inefficiencies related to time, effort and budget in doing business as usual.
 Given the copious benefits of both Agile and DevOps, as well as the ever-growing recognition of their efficacy, many pharmaceutical companies have realised they can no longer continue doing things the old way.
 For them the key question is: “How do we continue to be compliant, but also adopt Agile methodologies?”

 On the other side, there is a flood of young, highly successful companies who have been developing great software in Agile methods outside the scope of regulated software.
 (Ahem, some health and fitness apps that shall remain nameless.)
 These companies are extending their reach and moving into new territories… which now includes operating in regulated spaces.
 These teams may have mastered Agile, but for them the question is: “How can we continue to be Agile, but also be compliant?”

 As with any organisational change, making it happen depends on the perfect blend of process, tools, and culture.

 Process: Extending Agile practices to support the requirements of GCP and medical devices regulations